Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 I’ve added the following mods to this section:

 ### [Enhanced Blood Textures - Transparency Fix for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2357/?tab=files)
+Unfortunately this download was archived on the Nexus.
+It is still available via Wabbajack, however manual users can't obtain yet.
+Skip this for now.
 #### Download Instructions
 - **Miscellaneous Files:** enb square test alpha test test file v31